MatrixManAtYrService/Righting/sandbox/ProofOfForum.md

 In this second example members of the community would get access to technology without having to pay the extra costs incurred by the multitude of middle-men involved in turning the laptops from "recycled" into "sold"--so people operating in the smaller economic domain benefitted.
 Also, by allowing participating in the smaller economic domain to remain unfettered by the overhead of the larger one, the company was able to acheive savings in terms of the larger-domain token in ways that would have been politically prohibitive if done through normal means--and at no point was it necessary to determine a value equivalence between the tokens.

-## Equivalences, Intrinsic and Occasional
+## Lines on a Sphere

 The economic domains introduced in the previous section are a specific case of something much more general.
 In mathematics we would call them metric spaces, but for consistency's sake I will call them value domains.

-A value domain is someplace where you can use concepts like "more" and "less" to come up with a number that expresses something.
+A value domain is someplace where you can use concepts like "more" and "less" to come up with a number.
 This morning, I inflated my bicycle tires to 35 PSI before riding to work.
 I had some options, I could have chosen 10 PSI, or 50, but for some external, non-numeric, reason I chose 35.
 Bike tire pressure, as measured in PSI, is an example of a value domain.